RGarciaLago/Wallpaper_Collection/README.md

 ## Usage
-If you're not familiar with the process of adding wallpapers then follow the instructions below:
-1. One the root of your micro SD card (`//media/fat`), create a folder called **wallpaper**.
-3. Remove the menu.jpg/menu.png file (if present) from the root of the micro SD card.
-4. Press `F1` to cycle through the default images until it displays one of your custom wallpapers.
-5. Every time your restart your MiSTer, a new wallpaper will be randomly selected.
+If this is your first time using custom wallpapers then with a keyboard attached and on the main menu, press `F1` to cycle through the default images until it displays one of your custom wallpapers.
+Every time your restart your MiSTer, a new wallpaper will be randomly selected.
 You can have different wallpaper folders per different ini; please see the [Wiki_MiSTer Customizing](https://github.com/MiSTer-devel/Wiki_MiSTer/wiki/Customizing) page for more info.

 ## More Resources